nikhilsinghrajput-1/agriwise1vs/README.md

 Agriwise is built with a modular and scalable architecture that includes:

 - **Frontend:**
-  A Flutter-based mobile application that follows Google's Material Design principles, ensuring a modern, intuitive, and accessible user interface.
+  A Flutter-based mobile application following Google's Material Design principles, ensuring a modern, intuitive, and accessible user interface.
 - **Backend:**
   Powered by Firebase Cloud Functions (or alternatively Node.js/AWS Lambda) to handle user authentication, API request handling, and AI advisory logic.
 - **Database:**